jiffyclub/scipy-2013-git-testing/git/remote/Readme.md

     =====================
     <<<<<<< HEAD
-    Vanakkam
+    Howdy
     =======
     Willkommen
     >>>>>>> development
     =====================

-The intent is for you to edit the file, knowing now that I wanted the Welcome to say Vanakkam.
+The intent is for you to edit the file, knowing now that I wanted the Welcome to say Howdy.
 If you want it to say Willkommen, you should delete the other lines.
 However, if you want to be inclusive, you may want to change it to read Vanakkam and Willkommen.
 Decisions such as this one must be made by a human, and why conflict resolution is not handled more automatically by the version control system.

-    Vanakkam and Willkommen
+    Howdy and Willkommen

 This results in a status To alert git that you have made appropriate alterations,